ndenStanford/ml-mesh/projects/keywords/serve/README.md

   - requires model artifact in `serve` server component - requires completing steps `1.1` and `1.2`
   - model server will be run in `serve` component
     - requires completing step `1.3`
-  - additional client will be run in `serve-integration` component, sending genuine `http` requests to the model server running in `serve` over the `docker compose` network
+  - additional client will be run in `serve-functional` component, sending genuine `http` requests to the model server running in `serve` over the `docker compose` network

 A load test suite will be implemented once the `serving` library has been extended to support an